Studies have suggested that moving is one of the most stressful events in life. Give yourself enough time to plan and execute your move effectively.

 - If moving internationally, get extra passport photos.
 Passport photos are useful for much more than passports.
 Many countries use them for permits, licenses, bank account applications, and academic files.
 By having passport photos already available in advance, you can cut a sometimes frustrating and tedious step out of various registration processes.

 - If moving internationally, complete any recommended shot or immunizations for you and the family.

-- If you have not already chosen a moving company, be sure to do this now.
+- If you have not already chosen a moving company, do this now.
 Set a moving date with the company and review the terms of your agreement with them.

-- Make sure your belongings are adequately insured, either by the mover or your homeowner’s/renter’s insurance.
+- Make sure your belongings are adequately insured, either by the mover or your homeowner’s or renter’s insurance.